Good morning to everyone but especially to...

 Don't get too excited yet, but Carlos Correa might be near finalizing his deal with the Mets.
 For real.
 I think.
 Maybe.

-The Mets and Correa are reportedly optimistic a deal will be signed despite New York's concerns with his physical -- specifically his right leg.
-It's the same issue that caused the Giants' 13-year, $350-million deal with Correa to fall apart.
+The Mets and Correa are Giants' with Correa to .despite New York's concerns with his physical -- specifically his right leg.
+It's the same issue that caused the

 - After Correa's introductory press conference with San Francisco was canceled, Correa agreed to a 12-year, $315-million deal with the Mets, but, again, there were concerns on the team side that came out shortly thereafter.